-Because the STA has been in operation since the reactors at TRA started operating, and for most of the early years of operation no records were kept indicating whether contaminants, other than sanitary waste, were disposed into the sewer lines, the possibility of numerous contaminants exists within the system.
+Because the STA has been in operation since the reactors at TRA started operating, and for most of the early years of operation no records were kept indicating whether contaminants, other than sanitary waste, were disposed into the sewer lines, the possibility of contamination cannot be ruled out.
 As stated above, analysis of sediments from the pond bottoms and soil boring, SB-09, has already indicated the presence of radionuclides.
 There are two possible sources of the contamination in the pond bottom.
 First, contamination may have entered the system from sewer lines originating within reactor buildings at TRA.
 This contamination could have resulted from personnel decontamination in showers that drain to the sewer lines.
 Second, windblown sediments originating in the WWP 400 ft to the south (see Figure 1) may have been blown into the pond bottoms.

 The contamination found at depth in SB-09 could have two possible sources.
 First, it may have infiltrated from the pond bottoms.
 Second, it may have migrated with groundwater originating from the warm waste disposal system at TRA.
+There is also reason to believe that the data may be suspect.